READ-BioMed/readbiomed-bmip-ncbi-dataset/README.md

 The package has been tested with Java 11 and Maven 3.6.3.

 To install it run mvn install after cloning this github repository.

+# Data sets generation

+# References

+If you use this work in your research, remember to cite it:

+`
+@article{jimeno2022classifying,
+  title={Classifying literature mentions of biological pathogens as experimentally studied using natural language processing}, author={Jimeno Yepes, Antonio and Verspoor, Karin}, journal={Journal of Biomedical Semantics}, year={2022}
+}
+`